Bernie Naylor Medal

 The Bernie Naylor Medal is an Australian rules football award which is given to the leading goalkicker at the end of each home and away season in the West Australian Football League.
 It is named after South Fremantle full-forward Bernie Naylor.
-Before the Bernie Naylor Medal, there was no physical trophy given to the competition's leading goalkicker, although there had been proposals for such a trophy to be instituted.
+Before the Bernie Naylor Medal was first awarded in 1996, there was no physical award given to the competition's leading goalkicker, although there had been proposals for such a trophy to be instituted.

+In 2025, the WAFL announced any player who was leading goalkicker between seasons 1955 and 1995 would be recognised as Bernie Naylor Medalists retrospectively.

 Leading goalkickers

 The goal tallies listed below include those kicked in the finals where applicable.

-A * is used to show instances where players tied for the award after the home and away season.